theosanderson/theo.io/content/post/2023-09-14-deckgl-svg/index.md

 (You may need to add more cases to this switch statement depending on what layers you are using.)

-But we can also generate SVG.
+But we can also generate SVG from this same intermediate object.
 [Here](https://github.com/theosanderson/taxonium/blob/e1758284ecf9bca09593194e74fe3ff52ba372c1/taxonium_component/src/utils/deckglToSvg.js) is the code I use to do that.
-It won't work for you out of the box, it uses some viewState parameters called min_x, max_x, min_y, max_y which I set in other code.
+It won't work for you out of the box, it uses some viewState parameters called `min_x`, `max_x`, `min_y`, `max_y` which I set in other code.
 But hopefully it may be a source of inspiration in terms of how to go about things.

 Here's the function that does the real work: